whistlegraph/aesthetic-computer/README.txt

 - [] ✏️ Diary
   - [] A simple diary tool / "performative poetry" piece.
     - [] Write entries which playback in realtime to show the typing, like recei-ving a DM.
 See:
-  - [] Set up *User Account* system.
-    - [] Set up passwordless email authorization.
-    - [] `name username` will set a user's name to whatever they like if there is no existing conflict
-      - [] Require confirmation from user via a button press or tap.
   - [] Typing `diary` makes a new entry in your default diary.
   - [] Every entry of every user has a URL and a timestamp.
   - [] Every diary of every user has a URL.